The shortlist for the annual Best Practice Awards has been announced today by work life balance charity Working Families.

 Jane van Zyl, Chief Executive of Working Families and Chair of the judging panel , said:

 “Working Families would like to congratulate 9-2-3 Jobs, whose flexible working culture and employee-friendly workplace has earned them a much-coveted place as a finalist of this year’s Best Practice Awards.
 9-2-3’s outstanding entry in the Best Small Employer category caught the attention of the judging panel and stood out amongst a record number of entrants.

-“Flexible working isn’t just good for parents and carers; it’s good for business.
+“Flexible working isn’t just good for parents and carers as many delete linkedin account for this reason but it’s good for business.
 Employers reap valuable rewards when they give their staff members more control over their time—from improved employee engagement to better organisational performance.”

 “Our research shows an unmet demand for flexible working.
 86% of parents want to work flexibly but less than half (49%) actually do .
 Initiatives like those on the shortlist are key to helping parents take control of their time and find the work-life balance that works best for them.”

 The full shortlist for the 12 categories:

 Best Flexible Working Initiative – sponsored by NHS Employers